Władysław I of Płock: Life

 Two years before (1442) the deaths in a short period of time of his brothers Siemowit V and Casimir II caused that Władysław I reunited almost all their paternal domains (except Gostynin, who remained at the hands of Siemowit V's widow Margaret of Racibórz as her dower).
 The acquisition of nearly half of the old Duchy of Masovia enabled Władysław I to pursue a more flexible policy.

 Władysław I's relations with Lithuania remained ambiguous, especially after Prince Casimir, younger brother of King Władysław III became in the new Grand Duke in 1440.
 At that moment the Masovian rulers strongly supported Michael Žygimantaitis, the son of Sigismund Kęstutaitis, who was not only favorably accepted in the courts of Płock and Warsaw (who caused political agitation) but also married with Władysław I's youngest sister, Catherine.

 The support given to the rival of Casimir IV when he was the Grand Duke of Lithuania proved to be dangerous after he also became King of Poland in 1447.
 In 1448, the new King wanted to annexed Belz, who was inherited by Władysław I after the death of his brother Casimir II.
 Only thanks to the intervention of King Frederick IV of Germany (nephew of Władysław I as son of his sister Cymburgis), Casimir IV renounced to his attempts.
 Under the terms of the agreement Władysław I remained in the possession of Belz, and in return he stopped to support Michael Žygimantaitis in his fight for the Lithuanian throne.

 Finally, in 1450 was made a complete agreement with the Kingdom of Poland, which was manifested when Władysław I, as a Polish vassal, send his troops to an expedition to Moldova.
 However, during the rest of his life Władysław I remained unfavorably oriented with respect to Poland; for example, he remained neutral after the outbreak of the Thirteen Years' War against the Teutonic Order, in which he tried to play the role of mediator.

 Władysław I died on the night of 11 to 12 December 1455 in his palace at Niedźwiedza near Sochaczew.
 The cause of his death was probably the hereditary disease who affected the Masovian Dukes: tuberculosis.
 He was buried at Płock Cathedral.

-Marriage and Issue
+Marriage and issue

-In 1444 Władysław I married with Anna (ca. 1425? – aft.
+In 1444 Władysław I married Anna (ca. 1425? – aft.
 15 August 1482), a daughter of Duke Konrad V of Oleśnica.
 They had two sons: